Conditions | Canada Hyperbarics Skip to main content

 Emergency indication for gas bubbles in arterial circulation.
 HBOT reduces bubble volume through Boyle's Law and accelerates gas reabsorption.

-Strong evidence for osteoradionecrosis, radiation cystitis, and radiation proctitis.
-HBOT promotes angiogenesis in radiation-damaged tissue.
+Strong evidence for radiation cystitis, radiation proctitis, and soft tissue necrosis after cancer radiotherapy.
+HBOT promotes angiogenesis in radiation-damaged tissue and is covered by OHIP at hospital programmes.

 Gas Gangrene